thoughtworks/build-your-own-radar/README.md

 - 'npm update'
 - `npm install`
 - `npm test` - to run your tests
-- `npm run dev` - to run application in localhost:8080.
+- `npm run dev` - to run application in localhost:443.
 This will watch the .js and .css files and rebuild on file changes
+- Make sure you open the inbound TCP port in the firewall

 ### Don't want to install node?
 Run with one line docker